- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Yes, Natwest mortgages over 65 are 1.87% APRC.

-Understanding the No Negative Equity Guarantee (NNEG) can benefit those considering taking out a lifetime mortgage.
+Understanding the No Negative Equity Guarantee (NNEG) can benefit those considering a lifetime mortgage.
 An NNEG protects borrowers from owing more than their property is worth at any stage in their loan term.
-It is provided by lenders as an additional safeguard against declining house values, allowing borrowers to rest assured that even if their property decreases in value, they will not have any outstanding debts after their loan has been repaid.
+Lenders provide it as an additional safeguard against declining house values, allowing borrowers to rest assured that even if their property decreases in value, they will not have any outstanding debts after repaying their loan.

 The No Negative Equity Guarantee (NNEG)